rubis-lab/NANS_Project_for_Android/README.md

-#NANS(N-App N-Screen) Project for Android
+#NANS Project for Android
-N-App N-Screen project for Android (a.k.a.
-NANS Project) is a modification of Android Framework which enables to launch and display multiple applications on multiple displays.
+NANS (N-App N-Screen) project for Android is a modification of Android Framework which enables to launch and display multiple applications on multiple displays.
 The project aims to utilize resources on a smartphone which can connect multiple displays more efficently.
 Not only mirrors contents but also projects seperately on each display.
 It is created by [RUBIS Lab](http://rubis.snu.ac.kr/researches?csrl=25780).
 Currently NANS project supports Android 5.1.1, 5.0.1(Lollipop), 4.4.2 (KitKat) and 4.2.2 (Jelly Bean).
 This is Android 5.1.1(Lollipop) branch.